Quick Summary

 For most travellers asking how much is a taxi from Birmingham to Luton, the typical pre-booked fare ranges between £130–£170 for a standard saloon car (up to 4 passengers with luggage).
 Executive vehicles usually cost £170–£220, while larger options like MPVs (7 seaters) are priced around £190–£240, and 8-seater minibuses typically range from £210–£260.

-The journey from Birmingham to Luton Airport covers approximately 90–100 miles and usually takes around 1 hour 45 minutes to 2 hours 30 minutes, depending on traffic conditions—especially along the M1 motorway.
+The journey from Birmingham to Luton Airport covers approximately 90–100 miles and usually takes around 1 hour 45 minutes to 2 hours 30 minutes, depending on traffic conditions — especially along the M1 motorway.

 All fares are fixed at the time of booking with no surge pricing or hidden charges, ensuring complete transparency.
-When you book with London Airport Taxi, your quoted price includes everything from door-to-door service to professional, licensed drivers and reliable travel without unexpected costs.
+When you book with LondonAirport-Taxi.com, your quoted price includes everything from door-to-door service to professional, licensed drivers and reliable travel without unexpected costs.
+For pricing methodology see our London taxi fares 2026 guide, our taxi fare calculator, or our dedicated long-distance UK taxi pricing page.

 What Affects the Fare from Birmingham to Luton?